How to Hide the Smell of Smoke

-If you're going to smoke inside and need to hide the smell of your smoke, the first and most important thing to do is ventilate the room.
-It wont eliminate the odor completely but it will help big time and also help the smell not stay around as long.
+If you're going to smoke indoors and need to hide the smell of your smoke, the most important thing to do is ventilate the room.
+It won't eliminate the odor completely, but it will be an enormous help.
+Also, it will prevent the smell from lingering.
 The best thing to do when smoking indoors is to smoke in a room with a door and a window.

 - Close the door to the room you are smoking in.
-You want to keep the smoke contained in that room so it doesn't leak into our parts of your house or building you are smoking in.
+You want to keep the smoke contained so it doesn't leak into other parts of the house or building you're smoking in.

-- Place a damp towel under the door to block the crack under the door.
-This will help contain the smoke smell to only your room.
+- Place a damp towel under the door to obscure the opening.
+This will help contain the smoke to your room.

 - Put a fan in the window facing outwards.
-This will help suck up the smoke and force it outside rather than inside the room.
-To be really diligent be sure to smoke right next to the fan so no smoke has a chance to escape into the room.
+This will help ventilate the smoke and force it outside rather than inside the room.
+To be extra diligent, smoke right next to the fan.
+This way, no smoke can linger in the room.

-- Blow all your smoke into the back of the fan so it is immediately blown outside the window.
+- Blow all your smoke into the back of the fan.
+It will immediately go out the window.

 2) Mask the smell of smoke with other smells.

-- Use a sploof! a.k.a an empty toilet paper roll stuff with dryer sheets.
+- Use a sploof - A.K.A. an empty toilet paper roll stuffed with dryer sheets.

 - Air fresheners like ozium help to actually neutralize the odor of smoke.

-- Febreze can help hide bad smells because it contains a chemical that actively traps and retains foul smelling particles.
+- Febreze can help to hide odors.
+It contains a chemical that actively traps and retains foul smelling particles.

-- Citrus is always a good option.
-Cut up an orange and place the peels around your smoking room.
+- Citrus is always an effective option.
+Cut up an orange, mandarin or clementine and place the peels around your smoking room.

-- Many smokers use incense to cover up the smell of smoke however everyone knows incense and smokers usually go together so we don't recommend using them.
+- Many smokers use incense to cover up the smell of smoke.
+However, most people recognize that incense and smokers are synonymous.
+Therefore, we don't recommend using them.